Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 Provide the initial membership request form.
 From the request form the administrative processes emerge of reporting, updating and, if need be, deleting art club members.
 Administrators also need the ability to enter membership details if the requestor does not have access to the web site.
 - Initially upon opening the website, the browser would open with the membership form.
   Upon review it is thought the browser should show artworks that would interest potential members.

 ### Scope

 Following administrative Create, Read, Update and Delete (CRUD) procedures.
 * Storing membership details with limited access.
 * Associate the members with details, including stored images, of their work.
+* Ability to display club members work.
+* Facility to publicise events and activities run by club members.

 ### Structure